T

 restaurant

-A renowned fine-dining establishment offering innovative tasting menus with a focus on local ingredients and global influences.
-It's a splurge but a culinary highlight.
+A renowned fine-dining establishment offering innovative tasting menus with a focus on local ingredients.
+It's a splurge but an unforgettable culinary experience.

 Day 2 · San Juan